Cathella/Enumerable_methods/README.md

 # Project 2: Enumerable Methods -- Ruby

 > This project implements enumerable methods in a different way than the usual but having the same output in Ruby.
-The project requires me to reproduce the following methods in other ways since in ruby a code implementation can be written in very many other ways.
+The project requires me to reproduce the following methods in other ways since in ruby a code implementation can be written in very many other ways. #my_each, #my_each_with_index, #my_select, #my_all?, #my_any?, #my_none?, #my_count, #my_map, #my_inject

-> my_each, my_each_with_index, my_select, my_all?, my_any?, my_none?, my_count, my_map, my_inject

-> The project's requirements can be found here: [PROJECT: ENUMERABLE METHODS](https://github.com/TheOdinProject/curriculum/blob/master/ruby_programming/archive/basic_ruby/project_advanced_building_blocks.md#project-2-enumerable-methods)
+> The project's requirements can be found here: [Project: Enumerable Methods](https://github.com/TheOdinProject/curriculum/blob/master/ruby_programming/archive/basic_ruby/project_advanced_building_blocks.md#project-2-enumerable-methods)

 ## Built With